 Colles fractures are very common extra-articular fractures of the distal radius that occur as the result of a fall onto an outstretched hand.
-They consist of a fracture of the distal radial metaphyseal region with dorsal angulation and impaction, but without involvement of the articular surface.
+They consist of a fracture of the distal radial metaphyseal region with dorsal angulation and impaction, but without the involvement of the articular surface.
 This article describes radiographic features to check for and possible complications.

 Younger patients who sustain Colles fractures have usually been involved in high impact trauma or have fallen, e.g. during contact sports, skiing, horse riding 1.

-Most Colles fractures are secondary to a fall on an outstretched hand (FOOSH) with a pronated forearm in dorsiflexion (the position one adopts when trying to break a forward fall).
+Most Colles fractures are secondary to a fall on an outstretched hand (FOOSH) with a pronated forearm in wrist extension (the position one adopts when trying to break a forward fall).

-The proximal row of the carpus (particularly the lunate and scaphoid) transfer energy to the distal radius, both in the dorsal direction and along the long axis of the radius.
+The proximal row of the carpus (particularly the lunate and scaphoid) transfers energy to the distal radius, both in the dorsal direction and along the long axis of the radius.
 Most fractures are therefore dorsally angulated and impacted.

 Plain films usually suffice, although if there is a concern of intra-articular extension, then CT may be beneficial.